-Option Description provided by the user consecutive invalid attempts trigger security protocols on the operating system or application.
+Option Description General Settings Only use credentials provided by the user In some cases, Tenable Nessus can test default accounts and known default passwords.
+This can cause the account to be locked out if too many consecutive invalid attempts trigger security protocols on the operating system or application.
 By default, this setting is enabled to prevent Tenable Nessus from performing these tests.
 Oracle Database Test default Oracle accounts (slow) Test for known default accounts in Oracle software.
 Hydra Always enable Hydra (slow) Enables Hydra whenever the scan is performed.
 Logins file A file that contains user names that Hydra will use during the scan.
 Passwords file A file that contains passwords for user accounts that Hydra will use during the scan.
 Number of parallel tasks The number of simultaneous Hydra tests that you want to execute.
 By default, this value is 16.
 Timeout (in seconds) The number of seconds per login attempt.
 Try empty passwords If enabled, Hydra will additionally try user names without using a password.

-Try login as password If enabled, Hydra will additionally try a user name as the corresponding password.
+Option Description Try login as password If enabled, Hydra will additionally try a user name as the corresponding password.
 Stop brute forcing after the first success If enabled, Hydra will stop brute forcing user accounts after the first time an account is successfully accessed.

-^ Option Description Add accounts found by other plugins to the login file If disabled, only the user names specified in the logins file will be used for the scan.
+Add accounts found by other plugins to the login file If disabled, only the user names specified in the logins file will be used for the scan.
 Otherwise, additional user names discovered by other plugins will be added to the logins file and used for the scan.
 PostgreSQL database name The database that you want Hydra to test.
 SAP R3 Client ID (0 - 99) The ID of the SAP R3 client that you want Hydra to test.
 Windows accounts to test Can be set to Local accounts , Domain Accounts , or Either .
 Interpret passwords as NTLM hashes If enabled, Hydra will interpret passwords as NTLM hashes.
 Cisco login password This password is used to login to a Cisco system before brute forcing enable passwords.
 If no password is provided here, Hydra will attempt to login using credentials that were successfully brute forced earlier in the scan.
 Web page to brute force Type a web page that is protected by HTTP basic or digest authentication.
 If a web page is not provided here, Hydra will attempt to brute force a page discovered by the Tenable Nessus web crawler that requires HTTP authentication.
-HTTP proxy test website If Hydra successfully brute forces an HTTP proxy, it will attempt to access the website provided here via the brute forced proxy.
+HTTP proxy If Hydra successfully brute forces an HTTP proxy, it will attempt to access

+Option Description test website the website provided here via the brute forced proxy.
 LDAP DN The LDAP Distinguish Name scope that Hydra will authenticate against.